ALPSCore/CT-INT/README.md

 ### MPI
 MPI environment is required.

+## License
+All the source files are license under GPLv3. spline.h was originally written by Tino Kluge.

 ## Manual source installation
 The solver depends on ALPSCore libraries and some Boost header-file only libraries.